Kokardka/Chinese_New_Year/README.md

 Input:
 In the first and only line of entry there is a single number n (1900 ≤ n ≤ 2030) denoting the year of the patron we are looking for.
 Output:
-One of the following words should be written (without Polish characters!): rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, pig.
+One of the following words should be written: rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, pig.

 Example: